qwerty-loops/CBIS_DDSM_Model_Comparison/README.md

 - **ResNet18 / ResNet50** – Classic residual networks; stable and widely used baselines.
 - **Swin Transformer (single-view)** – Vision Transformer with shifted windows, good at capturing both local and global patterns.
 - **Swin Transformer (multi-view)** – Variant intended for combining information from multiple views; currently run on single views but keeps the design flexible.
+- **EfficientNet-B0** – Efficient architecture using compound scaling; balances depth, width, and resolution for optimal performance.
+- **U-Net** – Encoder-decoder architecture with skip connections, adapted from segmentation to classification; trained from scratch.

 ---